Obtaining License by False Statement

 This section is quite broad in the sense that it captures any misrepresentation.
 The misrepresentation does not need to be one that is material to the application, nor does it have to be intended to deceive, or involve the misappropriation of the name of another person.

-Examples of misrepresentations that would be caught by this section are be: using a fake name, providing an incorrect address, or declaring the wrong name of birth in an attempt to avoid certain age requirements contained in the licensing legislation.
+Examples of misrepresentations that would be caught by this section are be: using a fake name, providing an incorrect address, or declaring the wrong date of birth in an attempt to avoid certain age requirements contained in the licensing legislation.

-Furthermore, the effect of subsection (2) is that a licence tainted by any misrepresentation is void from the outset.
+A licence tainted by any misrepresentation is void from the outset.
 That is, you cannot, at any point, rely on that licence as a lawful authority to drive.
 That is the case even if you have passed all the other requirements (such as the driver competency tests) and even if you are not aware that your licence is void and of no effect.